IALA System of Buoyage

 Modified Lateral Buoys and Marks for 'B Region'

 Cardinal Buoys are pointing that the deepest water is appearing on the page of the name for the sign.
 They are being put in direction the midnight, the noon, the east or the west from danger.
 Cardinal buoys usually have the columned or bar shape (poles).
 They are always painted into horizontal yellow and black belts but their highest signs (two cones) are always black.
 The arrangement of cones is a sign of situating the black belt in the highest sign (of belts).

-Cardinal buoys are equipped with white light characterised by a special rhythm.
-The main types of rhythms are as follows: flashing (Q)or fast flashing (VQ).
-The flashing light has 60 or 50 flashes per minute.
-The fast flashing light has 120 or 100 flashings per minute.
+Cardinal buoys are equipped with the white lighting about the special rhythm.
+They are basic rhythms of shining: flashing (Q)or fast flashing (VQ).
+The blinking lighting was defined as the light about 60 or 50 flashes per the minute.
+Fast flashing - 120 or 100 flashes per the minute.

 Characterizations of lights in quadrants are the following: